MetacoSA/NBitcoin/README.md

 ## How to connect use a SOCKS5 proxy to connect to a Bitcoin node?

-Here an example which assume you run TOR with SOCKS5 proxy on port 9050.
+Here an example which assume you run Tor with SOCKS5 proxy on port 9050.
 ```csharp
 var connectionParameters = new NodeConnectionParameters();
 connectionParameters.TemplateBehaviors.Add(new SocksSettingsBehavior(Utils.ParseEndpoint("localhost", 9050)));